 SSSSO, Aluva, Kerala, Free Health Clinic, Oct2018

 Since 2017, UC has also commenced engagement with the Sri Sathya Sai Seva Organisations (SSSSO) to support the free healthcare services led by SSSSO.
 Besides being involved in a couple of Seva Projects with the Sri Sathya Sai Institute of Medical Sciences, Bengaluru, including its Ophthalmology Department, UC has also supported in the setting up of SSSSO-Odisha’s, Cardiac Outreach Center at Bhubaneswar.
-UC is currently extending support to create more Primary Health Centers with the SSSSO across the country with support from the Tata Trusts.
-11 Primary care centers are currently operational by May-2019
+25 Primary care centers were operationalised by end of year 2019, with support from Tata Trusts.

 Patient Attendants at Gandhi Hospital - May2019